Indian Coast Guard: Coast Guard officers

 Pilot Officers are also part of the GD branch.
 A Pilot Officer gets an opportunity to work at shore Air Stations along the Indian coasts and also on board ships.
 ICG operates fixed-wing aircraft for surveillance of the Exclusive Economic Zone.
-In addition, helicopters are embarked on Coast Guard Offshore Patrol Vessels (OPV) to provide local surveillance and perform search and rescue mission at sea.
+Helicopters are embarked on Coast Guard Offshore Patrol Vessels (OPV) to provide local surveillance and perform search and rescue mission at sea.